fivetran-jimmyhooker/powered-by-fivetran-end-to-end-workflow-node-express-js/README.md

 Create a .env file in the root and fill out the following variables.
 These will be used for various API requests and setup.

 - API key and secret you can get from your [Fivetran settings](https://fivetran.com/account/settings/account).
 - `WEBHOOK_URL` will be the secure, https url you get when running NGROK in the previous step.
-The destination variables will be what you used to setup your Snowflake database.
+- The destination variables will be what you used to setup your Snowflake database.
+[See here for details](https://fivetran.com/docs/rest-api/destinations/config#snowflake).
 - To get the `DESTINATION_HOST`, go to your Snowflake account, then head to Admin > Accounts.
 Hover the Account ID and click the link icon to copy the host url.
 - `SIGNATURE_SECRET` is any string you want to use to validate the webhook events are coming from Fivetran, you can just use 'poweredbyfivetran' for this tutorial if you'd like.
 - For this tutorial, we'll be using [password auth for Snowflake](https://fivetran.com/docs/rest-api/destinations/config#snowflake), so go ahead and set `DESTINATION_AUTH=PASSWORD`.